developmentAC/gradeAlert/README.md

 ### Overview
 GitHub Classroom is an excellent resource to handle work repositories for a course of many students.
 Each student, after "accepting" an assignment is issued a unique repository in which work can be completed and pushed to the instructor.

 Here, we suggest that GitHub Classroom be used to report grades to each student who has a grade book "assignment" repository.
 The instructor, who has access to this repository, places a file containing grades and feedback into this repository for the student to consult.
 With a little setup and configuration, Grade-Alert can place each gradebook file into its corresponding repository.
 This step saves the user from having to remember which file goes into what repository.
+All parts of this project have been written to run in Linux or MacOS operating systems.
+If you are using Windows, then parts of the project (such as file copying) may not work as expected.

 ![Demo](graphics/gradeAlert_demo.gif)